-The resulting overall on-site prize money increase will be allocated equally to each of the 13 500 events, regardless of their current on-site prize money level.
+The resulting overall on-site prize money increase will be allocated equally to each of the thirteen 500 tournaments, regardless of their current on-site prize money level.

-Definitions
+Definitions:

-Supplemental Tournament Financial Information Rule-Prize Money and Audit (Audit Rule) - ATP rule which among other provisions defines the required annual reporting by each ATP tournament of its gross tournament revenue and other financial information and defines the audit procedures to be applied to submitted information.
+Tournament Financial Information Rule for 500 and 250 Tournaments ("Audit Rule") - ATP rule which among other provisions defines the required annual reporting by each 500 and 250 tournament of its Gross Revenue, costs, expenses and net income and other financial information, and defines the audit procedures to be applied to submitted information.
 Definitions within that rule are incorporated herein by reference.
-Implementation of this 500's formula rule will be the responsibility of the Committee as defined in the Audit Rule.
+Implementation of this 500s formula rule will be the responsibility of the PM Committee as defined in the Audit Rule.

-Average Growth Percentage (AGP) - AGP is the 2-year average growth in the most recent actual years DR as reported to and calculated by the Committee Auditor.
+Average Growth Percentage ("AGP") - AGP is the 2-year average growth in the most recent actual years DR as reported to and calculated by the PM Committee Auditor.
 The annual period for purposes of AGP will be the 12-month periods ending in April each year immediately following the Barcelona tournament.

-Defined Revenues (DR) - Defined revenues are the basis for the AGP calculations and include the following four broad revenue categories as long as the 2-year average of these revenues exceed 92% of average gross revenues as reported to the Committee Auditor:
+Defined Revenues ("DR") - Defined revenues are the basis for the AGP calculations and include the following four broad revenue categories as long as the 2-year average of these revenues exceed 92% of average gross revenues as reported to the PM Committee Auditor:

-Sponsorships
+- 1. Sponsorships

-Ticketing and on-site hospitality
+- 2. Ticketing and on-site hospitality

-Media and television revenues
+- 3. Media and television revenues

-Government funding and/or government subsidies
+- 4. Government funding and/or government subsidies

+Other Revenues ("OR") - OR includes all tournament revenues not otherwise included in DR.

 Revenues within each of these categories must include all amounts earned in connection with each category.
-For example, if a sponsor agreement in addition to sponsor signage and benefits, provides for on-site parking or event merchandise, total sponsor payments must be included within this category and not allocated to another revenue category.
+For example, if a sponsor agreement, in addition to sponsor signage and benefits, provides for on-site parking or event merchandise, total sponsor payments must be included within this category and not allocated to another revenue category.
 Similarly, if food and beverage and/or parking are included in a ticketing/hospitality package, the total package proceeds will be included in the ticketing/hospitality category as DR and not allocated to another revenue category.

-Consistent with the Audit Rule, where applicable, gross revenues and DR includes tournament revenues received by related parties.
+Consistent with the Audit Rule, where applicable, Gross Revenues and DR include tournament revenues received by related parties.
 A person/company is considered to be a Related Party to the tournament if that person/company has control, joint control or significant influence over the tournament or a tournament entity, either via ownership, via agreement, or via power to manage/govern/influence the tournament's finances and/or operations.
 Also, a person/company is considered to be a Related Party to the tournament if the tournament has control, joint control or significant influence over the person/company, either via ownership, via agreement, or via power to manage/govern/influence the person/company's finances and/or operations.